rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

-Because it is sometimes useful to be able to count how many SSSR rings are present in the molecule, there is a :api:`rdkit.Chem.rdmolops.GetSSSR` function, but this only returns the SSSR count, not the potentially non-unique set of rings.
+Because it is sometimes useful to be able to count how many SSSR rings are present in the molecule, there is a :py:func:`rdkit.Chem.rdmolops.GetSSSR` function, but this only returns the SSSR count, not the potentially non-unique set of rings.